Just For Fun

 Named for city that is home of Joint Institute for Nuclear Research; First proposed name was Hahnium

 Named for 1951 Nobel Prize winner, discoverer of many actinide elements

 Named for Danish physicist, 1922 Nobel Prize winner

-Named for a pioneer in nuclear fission, who had to survive prejudice as a woman and a Jew
+Named for a pioneer in nuclear fission, who had to battle prejudice as a woman and a Jew

 Named for discoverer of X-rays

-Recently recognized by IUPAC, named for astronomer who discovered that earth rotates around the sun.
+Recently recognized by IUPAC, named for astronomer who discovered that earth revolves around the sun.